proofit404/stories/docs/why.rst

 .. image:: /static/method-flowchart.png

-After few hours of digging we will figure out there are about 17 different ways to interact with this view.
+After a few hours of digging, we will figure out there are about 17 different ways to interact with this view.

-When we goes to the ``SubscriptionSerializer`` class, we expect to see there a mapping of fields from database model to the json object.
+When we go to the ``SubscriptionSerializer`` class, we expect to see there a mapping of fields from the database model to the JSON object.

 And we actually do.
 But in addition we see this method: